-Title: Maintaining non-structural or structural components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe working practices when maintainin non-structural or structura components. · · 3.2 Demonstrate compliance with given information and relevant legislation when maintaining non-structural or structural components in relation to safe use of access equipment/working platforms safe handling of materials safe use and storage of materials, tools and equipment 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to maintaining non-structural or structural components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Title: Maintai Maintaining non-structural or structural components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe working practices when mainta non-structural or structural components. · · · 3.2 Demonstrate compliance with given information and relevant legislation when maintaining non-structural or structural components in relation to safe use of access equipment/working platforms safe handling of materials safe use and storage of materials, tools and equipment 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to maintaining non-structural or structural components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the required quantity and quality of resources for the methods of work to maintain non-structural or structural components.
+4 Select the required quality of resource the methods of work to maintain non-structural or structural components.
 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber, manufactured sheet material, metals, mouldings, sash cord, paint, bricks, tiles, cement, sand, plaster, preservatives, adhesives, sealants, fixings, guttering, ironmongery, downpipes and associated ancillary items hand and/or powered tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.

-Title: Maintaining n on-structural or structural components in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 4 Continued 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Title: Maintaining no on-structural or structural components in the workplace Learning outcomes Assessment criteria The e learner will be a ble to: The le arner can: 4 Continued 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and method of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to maintain non-structural or structural components.
-5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. maintaining non-structural or structural components.
-5.2 Minimise damage and maintain a clean work space.
+5 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. maintaining no or structural c 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. maintaining non-structural or structural components.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information to maintain non-structural or structural components to 7.1 Demonstrate the following work skills when maintaining non-structural or structural components: measuring, marking out, fitting, splicing, finishing, positioning and securing. the required specification.
+6 the allocated time when 6.1 Demonstrate completion of the work within the allocated time. maintaining no or structural c 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to maintain non-structural or structural components to the required specification.
+7.1 Demonstrate the following work skills when maintaining non-structural or structural components: - measuring, marking out, fitting, splicing, finishing, positioning and securing.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.